How Many Clients Can A Bookkeeper Handle?

 Bookkeeping is all about numbers.
 The more clients, the more money, right?
 Well, that’s not always the case.

 Just because a bookkeeper can take on more clients, it doesn’t mean they should.
-A good rule of thumb is to only take on as many clients as you can handle without sacrificing quality or customer service.
+A good rule of thumb is only to take on as many clients as you can handle without sacrificing quality or customer service.

 Here are a few things to consider when trying to determine how many clients are too many: